2015 Convention Information and Services

 The MLA Job Information Service will operate a center at the

-Fairmont (Imperial Ballroom, level B2).
-A list of available positions will be posted, and a counseling service for job candidates will be available in the interview area on 10 and 11 January.
+Fairmont Waterfront (Waterfront Ballroom, Lobby level).
+A list of available positions will be posted, and a counseling service for job candidates will be available in the interview area on 9 and 10 January.
 An interviewers’ sign-in file will be maintained.
 Space will be available for interviews, but candidates and interviewers are urged to arrange interviews in advance.
 Job candidates are reminded that almost no unscheduled interviews take place at the convention.
 Therefore, members are advised not to attend the convention for the sole

 purpose of seeking employment if they do not have scheduled interviews.

 The Job Information Center (Waterfront Ballroom, Lobby level, Fairmont Waterfront) will be open on 8 January from 8:00 a.m. to 7:00 p.m., on 9 and 10 January from 8:00 a.m. to 6:00 p.m., and on 11 January from 8:00 a.m. to 12:00 noon.